 - George tosses this one in the hat:

 “F. had several interviews this week at [a home renovation & remodeling company] and received a verbal offer.
 He is now awaiting an offer letter.
 He had reached out to a friend he had previously worked with at [a prior employer] who got him the interview.
 He then had several phone interviews this week and got the offer on Friday.
 The nice thing is that F., who now lives in New York wanted to move to North Carolina.
 I have coached him all along that picking a specific area where you have never lived so have no contacts could be tricky.
 This position would be in [South Carolina] – close enough.
 F. has two other companies very close to making an offer and he is calling them on Monday to see what they can do.”

 - Paula’s client D. had two very quick interviews with [a manufacturer and direct-to-store distributor of premium quality packaged ice] for a Sales Manager role, then the conversation went cold (sic).
 Paula coached him not to give up.
-He followed up by phone and email – no response.
+D. followed up by phone and email – no response.
 Well, he just had a video interview with their CCO!
 Key takeaways: well-funded and looking to have a 3 year strategic plan of growing the sales team and market penetration by adding 8 new business development managers and account managers throughout the country.

 “He asked me which I’d prefer: a hunter roll, an account manager role, or a hybrid mix.
 I answered I am best suited in a hybrid role, but I am eager to do either or any of the above.
 He seemed pleased with that answer.
 According to him, we will speak in the next couple of days.
 This was almost certainly the final round of interviews.
 If I gave this a grade, I’d give an A-, I think it went exceedingly well.”

 Excellent coaching paying off, Paula!

-- S. goes on her third interview with a nonprofit organization that helps rebuild homes.
+- First S. goes on her third interview with a nonprofit organization that helps rebuild homes.
 Waffles coached her on this crucial culture test.
 You go, S.!